NicolaOrritos/json-store/README.md

 json-store
 ==========

-JSON store backed by nodejs and redis
+JSON store backed by Redis, Nodejs and Expressjs.
+Exposing a REST interface, of course.